HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 Use the following example to generate all required certificates, including real-world special characters, Unicode, and multiple components.

+!!! note "X.509 v3 Extensions"
+    The certificate generation commands include X.509 v3 extensions (`basicConstraints`, `keyUsage`, `extendedKeyUsage`) to ensure the certificates meet OpenSearch security requirements.
+These are the same extensions required when requesting certificates from your CA team.

 ```sh
 # Root CA for certificates - using comprehensive test DN
 openssl genrsa -out root-ca-key.pem 2048